fzyzcjy/flutter_rust_bridge/book/src/template/setup_web.md

 ## Limitations of WASM

-Running code on the Web entails several restrictions on the kind of code that can be executed.
+Running code on the Web entails several restrictions on the kinds of code that can be executed.
 Please refer to [Limitations of WASM](../wasm_limitations.md) to see if your code is compatiable with WASM.